abooij/wiwikwlhott/faq.rst

 0-dimensional.
 HoTT shows you the types that you have been missing before.

+In other words: the types in HoTT aren't space-like because HoTT has a more specific idea about what a type is, but because it has a *more general* idea of what a type is.

 *Certain* constructions in homotopy theory have analogues that can be expressed very succinctly in HoTT.
 These constructions have in common that they are always invariant under equivalences of types.
 And we